 But many divorced parents make it work each year for the benefit of their children attending college.
-From FAFSA forms to divorce agreements, here are some tips for exes to work together and navigate the world of college costs and financing.
+From FAFSA forms to divorce agreements, here are some tips for exes to work together and figure out how each parent can help pay for college.

 Some state laws might require a divorced parent to financially support a child in college even when there is no college support agreement in place.
 In Utah and Washington, for example, laws allow courts to order a non-custodial parent to pay, reports Lawyers.com.

 In these cases, the judge weighs factors like the non-custodial parent’s ability to pay.
 The judge might also consider the child’s academic goals and access to other forms of support such as scholarships or federal student aid.
 The amount each parent is expected to contribute and other details are then determined by the judge and outlined in a court order.

-If possible, exes should try to communicate and put past differences aside in an effort to work together.
+If possible, exes should try to communicate and put past differences aside to work together.
 There are a variety of ways to divide college costs and responsibilities, from jointly funding a 529 college savings account to agreeing on who should cosign your child’s private student loans.

-Remarriage can also add stepchildren to the dependents for whom a divorcee is helping provide.
-Overall, “there is less expendable income to go around,” Markham adds.
+Overall, “there is less expendable income to go around,” Markham said.

 Unfortunately, in some cases an ex might be unable or unwilling to contribute to college costs.
-It can be difficult to figure out costs alone, but it’s better for the paying parent to know he or she will be shouldering costs alone and plan accordingly.
+It can be difficult to figure out costs alone, but the paying parent should know in advance that they will be shouldering costs alone and so they can plan accordingly.